Big Five game

 Cultural impact

 The Big Five have held cultural significance across time and cultures worldwide.
-The Maasai people of Kenya and Tanzania consider elephants to be similar to humans in some ways, recognizing them as Arkanjowe, beings who are big or powerful.[32]
+They are some of the most frequently seen animals in cave paintings, showing that they have had a big impact on Indigenous African communities for centuries.[41]
+The Maasai people of Kenya and Tanzania consider elephants to be similar to humans in some ways, recognizing them as Arkanjowe, beings who are big or powerful.[42]

 The rhinoceros held cultural significance among the Bantu speakers of Southern Africa, where it served as an emblem of leadership.[43]
 The Golden Rhinoceros of Mapungubwe figurine (1220-1300) was widely interpreted as a symbol of sacred royal power in southern Africa' earliest known state.
 The honorific title "rhinoceros horn" was used to address Venda chiefs in royal court speech.[43]